joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 <div>

 Many Pixel Bender shaders are defined to use one or more input images that are used in the shader processing.
-For example, it’s common for a shader to accept a source image and output that image with a particular effect applied to it.
+For example, it's common for a shader to accept a source image and output that image with a particular effect applied to it.
 Depending on how the shader is used the input value may be specified automatically or you may need to explicitly provide a value.
 Similarly, many shaders specify parameters that are used to customize the output of the shader.
 You must also explicitly set a value for each parameter before using the shader.

-You use the Shader object’s `data` property to set shader inputs and parameters and to determine whether a particular shader expects inputs or parameters.
+You use the Shader object's `data` property to set shader inputs and parameters and to determine whether a particular shader expects inputs or parameters.
 The `data` property is a ShaderData instance.